-Our evening started with a visit to the Yasaka Shrine which is the shrine of the Gion-festival.
+The evening started with a visit to the Yasaka Shrine, which is the shrine for the Gion-festival.
 As it was the day of Yoi-Yama, the day before the procession of floats, there were many special events in and around Yasaka Shrine.
 One of those was the performance of Iwami-Kagura, an ancient Japanese dance form usually performed in shrines to please the deities.
 Iwami-Kagura is from the Western part of Shimane-Prefecture and depicts a fight-scene of Susanoo, the Kami of Storm with an eight-headed serpentine monster.
-The participants tried to blend-in with the crowd despite the hot-weather and become a part of the festive-mood.
+The participants tried to blend-in with the crowd despite the hot-weather and became a part of the festive-mood.

-After the performance, we started to walk towards Shijo-Karasuma area.
-Our next stop was the floats (or the Yama-bokos) which are the prime symbols of Gion-Matsuri.
+After the performance, the group walked towards the Shijo-Karasuma area.
+The next stop was the floats (or the Yama-bokos) which are the prime symbols of Gion-Matsuri.
 The crowded street was filled with people in yukatas and it was a beautiful sight.
 The Yama-bokos were all beautifully decorated and stationed elegantly as if all of them were looking forward to the procession on the next day.
-Our evening ended with enjoying the local street-foods which were in plenty and also another attraction of the festival.
+The evening ended with the enjoyment of the local street-foods which were in plenty and also another attraction of the festival.

-In a short time of a few hours, many of us became friends with each-other.
+In a short span of a few hours, many of the participants became friends with each-other.
 Most of the participants were happy as this was their first official outing with other MEXT scholars.
 The breaking of ice was the primary objective of organizing this event.
 The plan is to work towards building a very strong family of MEXT scholars in Kansai area and beyond.
-Before we left, we made a promise to meet again soon.
 The wheel has been set into motion and the Kansai team is now already discussing about their next event.